Later Life Planning

 Call us on 01257 812345 or visit our equity release page for a no-obligation conversation about whether equity release could work for your situation.
 We offer appointments in your own home, by video call, or at our Chorley office - whichever suits you best.

-Neil is a Senior Mortgage, Equity Release and Protection Adviser at Aspect Mortgages, holding the Certificate in Financial Planning (CertPFS) and the Chartered Insurance Institute's Certificate in Mortgage Advice (CertCII(MP)).
-As an independent, whole-of-market adviser, Neil is passionate about cutting through financial jargon and giving clients honest, practical guidance they can act on — whether they're buying their first home, remortgaging, or making sure their family is properly protected.
+Neil is a Senior Mortgage, Equity Release and Protection Adviser at Aspect Mortgages, holding the CertPFS and CertCII(MP).
+As a whole-of-market adviser, he is committed to giving clients honest, practical guidance on everything from equity release to buying their first home, remortgaging and protecting their family.

 Neil Massam CertPFS, CertCII (MP)

-Neil is a Senior Mortgage, Equity Release and Protection Adviser at Aspect Mortgages, holding the Certificate in Financial Planning (CertPFS) and the Chartered Insurance Institute's Certificate in Mortgage Advice (CertCII(MP)).
-As an independent, whole-of-market adviser, Neil is passionate about cutting through financial jargon and giving clients honest, practical guidance they can act on — whether they're buying their first home, remortgaging, or making sure their family is properly protected.
+Neil is a Senior Mortgage, Equity Release and Protection Adviser at Aspect Mortgages, holding the CertPFS and CertCII(MP).
+As a whole-of-market adviser, he is committed to giving clients honest, practical guidance on everything from equity release to buying their first home, remortgaging and protecting their family.

 LinkedIn logo icon